tambrose12/GitClassyU-CLI/README.md

 Command Line Opens with a greeting to enter your Name.

-With Name input Welcome message appears with options of main menu options of :
+With Name input Welcome message appears with options of main menu:

 1. "C" to see a list of All Courses:
     -Once inside the course list - user has option of entering course number to see a list of students enrolled in selected course.